-To better understand the concept of framing in modular libraries, consider the theory graph u in Figure 2.
-The right side of the graph introduces the elementary algebraic hierarchy building up algebraic structures step by step up to rings; the left side contains a construction of integer arithmetics.
-In this graph, the nodes are theories1, the solid edges are structures (imports) and the wavy edges are views.
+To better understand the concept of framing in modular libraries, consider the theory graph in Figure 2.
+The right side of the graph introduces the elementary algebraic hierarchy building up algebraic structures step by step up to rings; the left side contains a construction of the integers.
+In this graph, the nodes are theories , the solid edges are imports and the dashed edges are views.

-As discussed in section 2, MMT structures can carry a name, and inherited constants can be disambiguated by the name of the structure that induced them.
-An application of this is in the definition of the ring theory, which inherits all of its operators (and their axioms) via the two structures m (for the multiplicative operations) and a (for the additive operations).
-To complete the ring we only need to add the two distributivity axioms in the inherited operators m/\circ and a/\circ .
+In MMT theory graphs, theory morphisms can carry a name, and inherited constants can be disambiguated via the inclusion that induced them.
+An application of this is in the definition of the ring theory, which inherits all of its operators (and their axioms) via the two inclusions m (for the multiplicative operations) and a (for the additive operations).
+To complete the ring we only need to add the two distributivity axioms in the inherited operators m/o and a/o.

-Furthermore, since structures are defined using morphisms (just like views) they can carry an assignment which maps symbols and axioms from the source theory to terms in the target theory.
-We see this in the view e from Monoid to NatArith, which assigns N to the base set G, multiplication (\cdot) to \circ and the number 1 to the unit e.
-To satisfy the obligations of the theory morphism property, e also contains proofs for all Monoid axioms in NatArith.
+Furthermore, morphisms can carry an assignment which maps symbols and axioms from the source theory to terms in the target theory.
+We see this in the view e from Monoid to NatArith, which assigns N to the base set G, multiplication ( $\cdot$ ) to $\circ$ and the number 1 to the unit e.
+The document theory morphism property, e also contains proofs for all Monoid axioms in NatArith.

 It is a special feature of MMT that assignments can also map morphisms into the source theory to morphisms into the target theory.
-We use this to specify the morphism c modularly (in particular, we can re-use the proofs from e and c).
+We use this to specify the morphism c modularly (in particular, this allows to re-use the proofs from e and c).